CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 ### Task 2: Perform an Entra Join

+In this task you will join the SEA-WS1 computer to Entra ID using a user account.

 1. Switch to **HOSTVM** and sign in to **SEA-WS1** VM through desktop shortcut as **Admin** with the password of **Pa55w.rd**.

    ![](../media/dsk.png)